cap-js/docs/node.js/core-services.md

 ## Implementing Services

 By default `cds.serve` creates an instance of `cds.ApplicationService` for each service definition it finds.
 Each instance provides generic implementations for all CRUD operations, including full support for deep document structures, declarative input validation and many other out-of-the-box features.
 Yet, you'd likely need to provide domain-specific custom logic, especially for custom actions and functions, or for custom validations.
-In the next sections, you can learn:
+In the next sections, you can learn the following:

 - **How** to provide custom implementations?
-- **Where**, i.e. in which files, to add the implementation?
+- **Where**, that is, in which files, to add the implementation?